-*This is a guest post by Medha Verma from www.hoppingfeet.com, who is here today to introduce Tanah Lot and several other amazing temples in Bali.
+*This is a guest post by Medha Verma from www.hoppingfeet.com, who is here today to introduce Tanah Lot and several other amazing temples of Bali.

 Bali is one of the most popular Hindu temple islands and on my recent visit, my top priority was to explore some of these places of worship, which are set against exotic backdrops.
 In fact, what stands out about these temples, more than their grey-black stone walled architecture that dates back thousands of years, is the setting they’re in – be it in on a massive rock in the middle of the ocean (Tanah Lot), or on the edge of a cliff jutting out into the sea, or amidst a calm and picturesque lake, or surrounded by tranquil and tall green trees.

 A tour of the island (best done on a scooter) will make it seem like there are more temples (known as Puras) in the city than houses.
 Each of these has a striking quality- the architecture is visibly ancient yet the layout is quite contrary to the Hindu temples you find in India.
 Although enclosed within high walls, once you’re inside a temple, the compound is an open space, spread out over a large area and linked through intricately carved gates.
 Here are some of my favourite temples in Bali.

 A perfect example of a ‘pura segara’ (a temple located by the sea to appease the Sea Gods), Tanah Lot is an island temple that many people visit for the delightful sunset.
 However, day pictures of this stunning temple which is perched on a rock and gets surrounded by the blue waters of Bali’s sea during the high tide, are equally mesmerizing!
 The access, however, is limited to during the low tide.
 A number of cafes situated right next to the temple offer amazing views from an elevated platform and a walking path takes you around the coastal area, with some breathtaking views of the waves crashing against the rocks.